privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 The balance constraints are analogous to the nonce constraints described above.
 The difference is that balance is stored in `c_main.bytes`.

-#### is_wrong_leaf is bool

-When `non_existing_account_proof` proof type (which can be of two subtypes: with wrong leaf and without wrong leaf, more about it below), the `is_wrong_leaf` flag specifies whether the subtype is with wrong leaf or not.
-When `non_existing_account_proof` without wrong leaf the proof contains only branches and a placeholder account leaf.
-In this case, it is checked that there is nil in the parent branch at the proper position (see `account_non_existing`).
-Note that we need (placeholder) account leaf for lookups and to know when to check that parent branch has a nil.

-In `is_wrong_leaf is bool` we only check that `is_wrong_leaf` is a boolean values.
-Other wrong leaf related constraints are in other gates.

-#### is_wrong_leaf needs to be 0 when not in non_existing_account proof

-`is_wrong_leaf` can be set to 1 only when the proof is not non_existing_account proof.

 #### Nonce RLC long

 Besides having nonce (its bytes) stored in `s_main.bytes`, we also have the RLC